-Action State Plan Priority # How will we track progress New fit outs or modifications that change access to PIRSA sites to be assessed against the Building Code of Australia ensuring sites and built environments are accessible to people living with a disability.
-7, 9 All changes to the built environment and fit outs to comply with Building Code of Australia, and The Disability and Inclusion Act 2018 .
-A clear process for responding to requests for alternate and accessible content is developed and followed.
-When requested of PIRSA communications, documents training and education programs, and resources are made available and accessible to people living with a disability.
-8, 9 Published process and supporting information to be made available on the Agency's intranet and internet site.
+Action State Plan Priority # Responsible Division By when How will we track progress 1 New fit outs or modifications that change access to PIRSA sites to be assessed against the Building Code of Australia ensuring sites and built environments are accessible to people living with a disability.
+7, 9 Corporate Services Ongoing All changes to the built environment and fit outs to comply with Building Code of Australia, and The Disability and Inclusion Act 2018.
+2 A clear process for responding to requests for alternate and accessible content is developed and followed.
+When requested of PIRSA communications, documents training and education programs, and resources are made available in accessible 8, 9 Corporate Services in Partnership with Agriculture Food and Wine (Digital Communications) 2022 Published process and supporting information to be made available on the Agency's intranet and internet site.
 Track Requests to ensure 'actioned'.
-Under take an audit of available and ability to make available digital resources for persons living with a disability, reported annually.
-Requests for alternate or accessible content tracked and recorded as actioned when complete.
-3 Audit the access to and use of assistive technologies within PIRSA, to establish a schedule of aids and modifications currently available and in use in the agency.
-7, 8, 9 Development of schedule for review and reporting annually.
+Make available digital resources for persons living with a disability, reported annually.
+100% of accessible content requests are responded to.